docstomarkdown/docstomarkdown.github.io/src/content/post/merge-multiple-google-docs-into-one.md

 ## Adding Page Break Before Each Merge

-When merging multiple Google Docs or other formats into one, adding page breaks between each document is essential for clarity and organization.
+When combining multiple Google Docs or other formats into one, adding page breaks between each document is essential for clarity and organization.
 This feature helps to:

 - Improve readability by visually distinguishing between different documents
 - Enhance navigation by separating each document with a page break